Cobalt Blue Tarantula Care

 Because this specific species faces the major strain of deforestation, you must purchase from a proper breeder that has Cobalt Blues which are captive-bred.
 You don’t want to keep a spider that was captured since it would further cause issues in the wild populations.

 A good rule of thumb to follow for any tarantula enclosure is making sure that the width of their enclosure is at least three times your spider’s leg span.
+You can use a terrarium or a kritter keeper at the start when they are smaller.

 Cobalt Blues are around 5 inches on average, which means you want to get no less than a 5-gallon tank to house your spider.
 We highly recommend a 10 to 20-gallon tank since it would support their natural burrowing instincts, and you will get to see their amazing creations as well.